Man stabbed several times in South Louisville, suspect arrested

-Police say they found a man with several stab wounds all over his body, including a laceration to his heart.

-LMPD says the victim was rushed to University Hospital where he underwent emergency surgery.
-He remains in critical condition and needs additional surgeries.
+The victim was rushed to University Hospital, where he underwent emergency surgery.
+He remains in critical condition and needs additional surgeries, police said.

 Louisville Metro Police arrested William Perodin-Gongora early Sunday morning for assault and tampering with physical evidence.